-- iv) Conduct comprehensive data analysis and integration that advances the state of science and management. (i.e. operational HAB forecasting, numerical and conceptual models; regional case studies with explicit applications to important management issues; risk analysis of management scenarios; regional economic valuation of direct and indirect costs associated with HAB events; and region-specific management recommendations based on study results); - v) Develop commitments from one or more local, state, tribal, regional, or Federal organizations or governing bodies for continued, long-term support of expanding HAB monitoring capabilities; - vi) Develop real-time, scientific response capability during HAB outbreaks for the region that includes, but is not limited to, the use of local experts, establishing local academic-government- NGO-private partnerships for providing immediate analytical and sampling capacities, and expanding local abilities for transferring samples to analytical services outside the region; and - vii) Conduct outreach to improve awareness of HAB outbreaks and their environmental and societal costs, and to mitigate their impact on vital natural resources, public health and local/regional economies. - 3) Shared Characteristics of Targeted and Regional, Intensive Projects.
-Projects will result in new HAB monitoring technologies and strategies that are incorporated into state monitoring and forecasting operations to provide a higher level of protection for public health and economic interests.
+vi) Develop commitments from one or more local, state, tribal, regional, or Federal organizations or governing bodies for continued, long-term support of expanding HAB monitoring capabilities;

+vii) Develop real-time, scientific response capability during HAB outbreaks for the region that includes, but is not limited to, the use of local experts, establishing local academic-government- NGO-private partnerships for providing immediate analytical and sampling capacities, and expanding local abilities for transferring samples to analytical services outside the region; and viii) Conduct outreach to improve awareness of HAB outbreaks and their environmental and societal costs, and to mitigate their impact on vital natural resources, public health and local/regional economies.

+3) Shared Characteristics of Targeted and Regional, Intensive Projects.
+Projects will result in the deployment of new HAB monitoring technologies and strategies that are incorporated into state monitoring and forecasting operations to provide a higher level of protection for public health and economic interests.
 Project results will be distributed to stakeholders via scientific, peer-reviewed articles, synthesis documents, briefings, electronic web sites, and any other means defined by the applicants.
 Project proposals should also clearly identify a timetable of accomplishments and major program elements that will lead to specific interim and final assessments of applicability and effectiveness of a number of monitoring approaches.
 Explicit identification of the end user group(s) is required and must include evidence of linkages between the scientific questions and management needs.
-The project team must include a participating management entity(s).